Research Proposal Writing

 - Literature Review

 This research proposal writing may be your initial effort at a title; it may change as your work progresses.
 Therefore, your proposal’s title should be brief, precise, and easy to understand.
 It is recommended to use a single sentence with ten or fewer words.
-Because your reviewers may not be from your technical speciality, avoid acronyms and technical terms.
+Because your reviewers may not be from your technical specialty, avoid acronyms and technical terms.

 In the Research Proposal writing, the proposal abstract, like a technical report, should “abstract” the project for the reader.
 It should include a simple (100-200 word) overview of the project, its aims, the significance of the problem, the scope of the study, the methodologies that will be used, the profile and necessary technical skills of the research team, and the projected results.
-Make sure to write this part last so that its content accurately summarises your proposal.
+Make sure to write this part last so that its content accurately summarizes your proposal.

 In roughly 400 words, explain why you chose this issue and provide some recent and pertinent background information.
 This part should explain to the reader why you believe the planned research is worthwhile.
 It must provide a clear reason for the study topic and illustrate your enthusiasm for it.
 The purpose of your research paper will also be stated in the background information.
 However, avoid formulating study objectives that are little more than declarations of purpose, such as determining the level of efficacy of the team briefing plan.
 The goal of any study is to answer the research question, which you will give along with the research objectives in the following section.